BYLAWS OF FUTURE SCIENCE PRIZE

-The Executive Committee is responsible for organizing the award ceremony of the Future Science Prize and revealing to the public the reasons for providing awards and the academic contributions of each of the Laureates.
+The Executive Committee is responsible for organizing the Awards Ceremony of the Future Science Prize, clarifying to the public the reasons for the awards and the academic contributions of each of the Laureates.

-Article 25 Approval, Revisions and Interpretations of the Bylaw
+Article 25 Approval, amendments and interpretations of the Bylaws

 The legally binding bylaws shall be edited by the Executive Committee and approved by the Donors Assembly, the Executive Committee is responsible for explanations and supplementations of the bylaws.